marcoswastaken/erdos_paware/README.md

 ##### ANN Index

-LanceDB provides a combination of and inverted file index (IVF) and product quantization (PQ) to build an approximat nearest neighbors (ANN) index.
+LanceDB provides a combination of and inverted file index (IVF) and product quantization (PQ) to build an approximate nearest neighbors (ANN) index.

 Both part of the IVF-PQ index can be fine tuned by adjusting the the following parameters: